holepunchto/pear-docs/examples/react-app-using-pear.md

 # Pear React Application

-The following example is a filesharing application built with the React framework using Pear.
+The following is an example of a filesharing application built with the React framework using Pear.

 - [Filesharing React App Example](https://github.com/holepunchto/filesharing-react-app-example)